kikwik/user-bundle/README.md

         Then I should see an ".alert.alert-success.reset_password" element
         # try the login
         When I go to "/login"
-        And I fill in "inputEmail" with "test@example.com" And I fill in "inputPassword" with "mySecterPassword" And I press "Sign in"
+        And I fill in "email" with "test@example.com" And I fill in "password" with "mySecterPassword" And I press "login-submit"
         Then I should not see "Credenziali non valide."
 ```